ernestoalejo/gulp-ondemand-server/README.md

   // You should register the host you need, as well as the target URL
   // they're proxying.
-  // For example to redirect everything from localhost:9810 ---> localhost:80
+  // For example to proxy everything from localhost:9810 ---> localhost:80
   server.registerHost('localhost', 'http://localhost');

   // You can have several hosts registered, as long as they share the proxy port
-  // This will redirect http://mydomain.localhost:9810 ---> foo:80
+  // This will proxy http://mydomain.localhost:9810 ---> foo:80
   server.registerHost('mydomain.localhost', 'http://foo');

   // Another example: example-local:9810 ---> localhost:7653